 How to write a conclusion that matches your introduction

-The conclusion is a self-contained part of your research paper—i.e. it can be read and understood as a completed text (cf. Oertner, St. John & Thelen 2014: 31).
+The conclusion is a self-contained part of your research paper—i.e. it can be read and understood as a stand-alone, complete text (cf. Oertner, St. John & Thelen 2014: 31).
 It never just repeats what has been said in the main body of the research paper.
 Still, it functions as one part of the whole text.

 The introduction sets the scene and introduces the research question(s); the conclusion takes them up again to provide an answer based on the findings discussed in the main part.